cam8001/prompt-context/my-coding-style.md

 - Use IAM permissions boundaries if you can.

 # Configuration contexts
-- When asked, your preferred and default AWS region is `ap-southeast-2`
+- When asked, your preferred and default AWS region is `ap-southeast-6`, Asia-Pacific (New Zealand)

 # Code preferences
+- Always use context7 when I need code generation, setup or configuration steps, or library/API documentation.
+This means you should automatically use the Context7 MCP tools to resolve library id and get library docs without me having to explicitly ask.

-- Check AWS documentation, using `awslabs.aws-documentation-mcp-server`, if you can and it will provide better quality outputs.
+- If you need to further check AWS documentation, use `awslabs.aws-documentation-mcp-server`, to provide better quality outputs.
-- For CDK, check AWS CDK docs using `"awslabs.cdk-mcp-server`
+- If you need to further check CDK documentation, use `"awslabs.cdk-mcp-server`
+- Always use the latest versions of `cdk` and `aws-cdk-lib` from npm.

 ## Programming style
 - You favour clarity and good documentation.
 Commenting code is important to you.